Wicklets/wick-editor-2018/HOWTO.md

 ## Wick Objects

-all wick objects have **TODO**

 ### Paths

-**TODO**
+- fill color
+- stroke color
+- stroke width
+- boolean ops

 ### Images

-**TODO**
+- asset source

 ### Text

+- Font family
+- Font size
+- Font color
+- Text align
-- static
+- Bold
-- dynamic
+- Italic

 ### Groups

-Create a group by
+- Create a group by right clicking wick object(s) and selecting `Group Objects` or by pressing `Modifier` + `G`.
-Edit group by double clicking or right clicking
+- Edit group by double clicking or right clicking and selecting `Edit Group`.
-Leave group by using breadcrumbs or by double clicking
+- Leave group by using breadcrumbs or by double clicking
+- Break apart a group by right clicking and selecting `Break Apart` or by pressing `Modifier` + `B`

 ### Buttons

 Create a button by
-The button is added to the asset library
-A "library link" is added - to remove/change it, use the dropdown menu in the inspector
+(copy this part from clip section)

+Button states
-Edit button states double clicking or right clicking Leave button timeline by using breadcrumbs or by double clicking
+Edit button states double clicking or right clicking Leave button by using breadcrumbs or by double clicking

 ### Clips

-Create a clip by
-The clip is added to the asset library
-A "library link" is added - to remove/change it, use the dropdown menu in the inspector
+_Creating a Clip_

+- Right click a selection of wick object(s) and select `Create Clip from Objects`.
+- A dialog box will open up prompting you to name the new Clip
+- You also have the option of creating an asset out of the new Clip.
+If you do, the new Clip will use that asset as its source. _(to change this later, select a different "clip resource" in the inspector)_

+_Clip timelines_

-Clips have their own timelines
+- Clips have their own timelines.
+- Clip timelines run independently of the main timeline.

-Edit timeline by double clicking or right clicking Leave button timeline by using breadcrumbs or by double clicking
+- Edit the timeline of a Clip by double clicking or right clicking the Clip and selecting `Edit Timeline`.
+- Leave the timeline of the clip by using breadcrumbs or by double clicking the canvas.

+_Clip options_

 Start frame
 Play once/twice/loop forever